Why it is important to understand systems?

 What are the most powerful ways to impact the whole system?

-Leverage points are ways to change the system.
-Shallow leverage points relate to material aspects of systems such as incentives like different social benefits, and resource flows, like the flow of money, or electricity.
-Deep leverage points are the way the system is organized, its rules and structures, for example the laws.
+Leverage points are ways to change a system.
+Shallow leverage points relate to material aspects of systems, such as incentives and resource flows.
+Deep leverage points are the way the system is organized, its rules and structures, such as laws.
 At the deepest level, leverage points are the fundamental beliefs, values, ideologies and world views behind the systems.

-Changing the rules and structures of a system is important, but changing the deeper mindsets behind those rules can lead to even greater and more meaningful changes.
-Currently, in efforts to create change, emphasis is often on the less impactful, shallow leverage points.
-(Woiwode ym.
-2021)
+Changing the rules and structures of a system is important, but changing the deeper mindsets behind those rules can lead to even greater and more meaningful change.
+Currently, in efforts to create change, the emphasis is often on the less impactful, shallow leverage points (Woiwode ym.
+2021).

 12. Constants, parameters, numbers (such as subsidies, taxes, standards)